-Code Reference: § 3.2-2301

-Purpose, Powers and Duties: The board is charged with the management and expenditure of the soybean fund established in the state treasury to provide programs for research, education, publicity, and the promotion of the sale and use of soybeans.
+The board is charged with the management and expenditure of the soybean fund established in the state treasury to provide programs for research, education,

-Composition: The Governor appoints, subject to confirmation by the General Assembly, eleven members from nominations by several organizations representing soybean producers, who shall nominate at least two producers from each of the seven production areas specified in the Code of Virginia .
+The Governor appoints, subject to confirmation by the General Assembly, eleven members from nominations by several organizations representing soybean producers, who shall nominate at least two producers from each of the seven production areas specified in the Code of Virginia.
 The Governor shall appoint at least one producer from each production area, and the membership of the board shall always be composed of a majority of producers.
-The Governor shall appoint one member, if available, from each of the following classifications: seedsman, producer, processor, country buyer, and exporter.
+The Governor shall appoint one member, if available, from each of the following classifications:

-Term: Three years

-Membership: Gubernatorial Appointees

-Craig H. Giese, Lancaster
+seedsman, producer, processor, country buyer, and exporter.